cssobj/cssobj/docs/a-better-css-parser.md

   }
   ```

-  When a lib render the object, the `.item` name should be keeped, that way user can debug easily, and may be referenced in other lib easily.
+  Instead, all the selector names from CSS Author (`.item` part) should be keeped, that way user can debug easily, and may be referenced in other lib easily.

+  Some lib using **hash**, or Random ID, the original CSS Author will lost his way.